turtle-labs/mapulabs.github.io/README.txt

 Everything is coded from scratch.
 The page and its functions has been tested multiple times before the final upload.

 HTML pages are validated at "https://validator.w3.org/" with no errors.
-There's only a handful of non-essential warnings.
+There's only a handful of non-essential / "intentional" warnings.

 All pages are coded for mobile-first-viewport, but optimized for high-definition (HD) as well.